Ayala scores 23 to push No. 10 Maryland past UConn

 The Huskies have been through the firing of a coach, NCAA violations and a series of transfers since winning the 2014 national title.
 Dan Hurley was hired in 2017 to rebuild the program and UConn posted its first winning season in four years in 2020.

+“This year was a huge success for us,” Hurley said.
+“It doesn’t feel like it right now because you’re devastated with the way the evening went.

+“Obviously, the next hill that you must climb when you’re the head coach at UConn is to consistently be at the top of the league, consistently be in this tournament and have your team advance in this tournament.
+We’re not there yet.”

 It was the first meeting between Maryland and UConn since Maryland won in the 2002 regional final en route to its only national championship.
+The Terps have reached the NCAA five of the past seven seasons — and would’ve made it last spring before the pandemic cancelled the tournament — and won their second consecutive opener.

 BIG PICTURE